Aaron Evans: Tai Po

+Kamphaengphet

-In January 2015 he transferred to Kamphaengphet in the Thailand AIS Regional League Division 2.
+In January 2015, Evans transferred Thailand third tier league Regional League Division 2 club, Kamphaengphet.
 He debuted for the club at the start of the 2015 season in February where he established himself as a first team player.
-Evans an instrumental role in getting Kamphaengphet into the round of 16 in the Thai FA Cup.
+Evans an instrumental role in getting Kamphaengphet into the round of 16 in the 2015 Thai FA Cup.

 The 2016 season saw Kamphaengphet finish 2nd in the Northern Regional League Competition making the Champions League finals for the first time in club history, reaching the final 8 teams just missing promotion to Division 1.
-Kamphaeng Phet will now play in the new Northern Championship League in 2017.
+Kamphaeng Phet will now play in the 2017 Thai League 3 Upper Region.

 He was recognised widely as a major contributor to the success of the team.
 Solid performances defensively and his trademark long throw-in, ensured he was a player teams analysed.
-By the end of the 2016 season he had made 64 appearances and scored 4 goals.
+By the end of the 2016 season, he had made 64 appearances and scored 4 goals.

-Lanexang United FC
+Lanexang United

-At the completion of an outstanding 2016 season he signed with Lanexang United the 2016 Laos Premier League Champions who will compete in the 2016 Toyota Mekong Club Championship and the 2017 AFC Cup Group Stage.
+At the completion of an outstanding 2016 season, Evans signed with the newly crowned Lao Premier League champions Lanexang United.
+Lanexang United who will compete in the 2016 Mekong Club Championship and the 2017 AFC Cup Group Stage.
 He debuted for Lanexang United on 5 November 2016 in Vientiane in the opening Toyota Mekong Club Championship game vs SHB Da Nang coming on as a sub in the second half.
 Lanexang United won the game 2–1.
 On 27 December 2016 he made his starting debut vs Yadanarbon at the Mandalar Thiri Stadium in Myanmar.
-Lanexang United drew the game 3 -3 and progressed to the semi finals of the Mekong Club Championships where they met Boeung Ket Angkor in Phnom Penh, Cambodia.
-Lanexang won the semi final 3-0 and play Buriram United in the two legged final on 4 January 2017 and 8 January 2017.
-In the first leg of the final Lanexang United won 1 - 0.

-After good performances during the Toyota Mekong Cup, he was selected to play in the Laos Premier League All - Stars squad.
-The squad played Thailand Premier League giants Muangthong United in a game in Vientiane.
+Lanexang United drew the game 3 -3 and progressed to the semi-finals of the Mekong Club Championships where they met Boeung Ket Angkor in Phnom Penh.
+Lanexang won the semi-final 3–0 and play against Buriram United in the two legged final on 4 January 2017 and 8 January 2017.
+In the first leg of the final Lanexang United won 1–0.
+After good performances during the Mekong Cup, he was selected to play in the Laos Premier League All-Stars squad.
+The squad played against Thai League 1 club Muangthong United in a game in Vientiane.

 PS Barito Putera

-After the demise of Lanexang United he signed with Barito Putera for the 2017 President's Cup and 2017 Liga 1 competitions.
-Debuting on 7 February 2017 in a Presidents Cup game vs Borneo Samarinda. where the game ended 0-0, his Liga 1 debut came on 15 April 2017 in the season opening game versus Mitra Kukar in a home match at May 17th Stadium.
+After the demise of Lanexang United, Evans signed with Barito Putera in January 2017 for the 2017 President's Cup and 2017 Liga 1 competitions.
+Debuting on 7 February 2017 in a Presidents Cup game against Borneo Samarinda, which ended 0–0, his Liga 1 debut came on 15 April 2017 in the season opening game against Mitra Kukar in a home match at May 17th Stadium.
 Barito won the game 2–1.
 After a good start to the league he scored his first goal in the third game when Barito played Perseru Serui.
 He went on to play every minute of all 17 games played in Leg 1.

-At the completion of the 2017 Liga 1 season, Evans had played 31 games as a centre-back or defensive midfielder.
+At the completion of the 2017 Liga 1 season, Evans had played 31 games as a centre-back and defensive midfielder.
 His performances throughout the 2017 season saw him offered a contract extension for the 2018 Liga 1 season.